sintom78/android-accelerometer/README.md

 Project consits of two applicatios:
 * Andorid application - simple which only collect accelerometer data
-* pc application - pytohn scripts which make all calculation using collected acceleromter data and file exported from endomondo and outputs corrected file which can be imported to the endomondo
+* pc application - python scripts which make all calculation using collected acceleromter data and file exported from endomondo and outputs corrected file which can be imported to the endomondo